+(a) Make a claim of your own about the mean age of all COS students.

-- The mean age of all COS students is \\\\\ years old. - The median age of all COS students is \\\\\ years old.
+• The mean age of all COS students is \\\\\ years old.

 (b) Open the Project 3 data set from the StatCrunch group for this class.
 You will find the ages of each student in Mr. Woodbury's classes this semester.
-Use StatCrunch's bootstrap applet to create a 95% confidence interval for the mean and a 95% confidence interval for the median.
+Use StatCrunch's bootstrap applet to create a 95% confidence interval for the mean.

-- Bootstrap 95% confidence interval for the mean age of all COS students: - Bootstrap 95% confidence interval for the median age of all COS students:
+• Bootstrap 95% confidence interval for the mean age of all COS students: